makersacademy/airport_challenge/README.md

 Created with a Plane and Airport class

 Airports are passed land and take_off methods, with planes as arguments to add and remove them from the airport's runway.
 Runway capacity defaults to 10 but can be changed by passing an integer to the airport when instantiated.
 Airports cannot land planes at full runways.
 Airports cannot take off planes unless they are on the runway.
 Airports cannot land grounded planes.
 Planes are grounded when they land and ungrounded when they take off.
 Airports can only land Planes.
 Airports cannot land or take off planes when there is a storm.
 There is a 10% chance of a storm.
 All actions are confirmed.

 Planes instantiate with a random five digit name, format AA000.

-**limitations**
+**Limitations**

 Airports can only land and take off planes one at a time.
 Storm conditions cannot be customised.
 Planes cannot be renamed.
 There is no way to remove or add planes to runways other than landing and taking off.

-*Notes*
+**Notes**

 Clears Rubocop except for 7 "unexpected token tLCURLY" errors which breaks the Rspec test if adjusted.
 100% test coverage.